Oscar Ustari: International career

 Ustari played all the matches for the Argentina under-20 team that won the 2005 FIFA World Youth Championship.
 On 15 May 2006, he was named by senior side coach José Pekerman to the 2006 FIFA World Cup squad alongside his future Getafe teammate Abbondanzieri, being an unused member.

 Ustari won his first full cap on 22 August 2007, featuring the entire 2–1 friendly loss in Norway.
 He also started the victorious campaign of the under-23 team at the 2008 Summer Olympics in Beijing, but suffered a severe foot injury in the quarter-finals against the Netherlands, being sidelined for eight months.

 Personal life

 Ustari's father-in-law, Ricardo Giusti, was also a footballer.
-He too represented Newell's and Argentina.
+He too represented Independiente, Newell's and Argentina.